Lucy Prebble: Early life and education

-Prebble grew up in Haslemere, Surrey, and was educated at Guildford High School.
+Prebble grew up in Haslemere, Surrey, and was educated at St Hilary's School, Godalming, and Guildford High School.
+Her mother was a school bursar and her father was a businessman.
+Her paternal grandfather was a butler and her paternal grandmother was a maid at a castle in Aberdeenshire, Scotland.
 While studying English at the University of Sheffield, Prebble wrote a short play called Liquid, which won the PMA Most Promising Playwright Award.
 She received the Distinguished Alumni Award in 2014.